What is Nutrient Density? Plus Top 11 Nutrient-Dense Foods and Beverages

 6. Pulses

 Pulses are the edible seeds from a legume plant that include beans and lentils.
 They are a plant-based protein source that contains both soluble and insoluble fiber as well as unsaturated fats.
 Beans and lentils also contain iron, folate, and phosphorous.
-Increased consumption of legumes could also help reduce the risk of heart disease, obesity, and type 2 diabetes.

 7. Unsalted Nuts and Seeds